Margery Jackson: Character

 According to Hallaway (1991): "In her time, Margery Jackson was attributed with a 'masculine' intelligence; today she would have enjoyed the reputation of a good business head".
 Jackson was known in Carlisle as "Old Margery".
 In spite of her wealth, she lived as a pauper in her big, roof-galleried house on the square.
 The windows were left dirty, closed and shuttered.
-"She had them once cleansed, and the event being so wonderful it was recorded in the Carlisle Journal".We have heard of the Golden Age, the Bronze Age, the Iron Age, nor can we forget to mention the Age of Reason, but, in our apprehension, the present may fitly be called the Age of CLEANLINESS.— We cannot do ample justice to the labours of our ABIGAILS and TABITHAS, (Note: Abigail and Tabitha are characters from the Old Testament.
+"She had them once cleansed, and the event being so wonderful it was recorded in the Carlisle Journal".We have heard of the Golden Age, the Bronze Age, the Iron Age, nor can we forget to mention the Age of Reason, but, in our apprehension, the present may fitly be called the Age of CLEANLINESS.— We cannot do ample justice to the labours of our ABIGAILS and TABITHAS, (Note: Abigail and Tabitha are characters from the Bible.
 In the Georgian era, an Abigail was considered to be a supportive wife or a lady-in-waiting, and a Tabitha was a charitable type of woman who did good works.) who in honour of the Assizes have given our mansions such an air of neatness and comfort;— but, omitting this, it would certainly be an unpardonable neglect in us entirely to overlook what has been done by a maiden lady (wealthy as she is ancient) who lives not a hundred miles from the central link of a chain of buildings, that at one end is denominated Scotch and the other English:— this prodigal old woman has actually been at the expense of hiring an Assistant to clean her windows; these the passenger can now discover to be of glass, and she threatens every one with a law suit who dare to venture to affirm the contrary.

 Initially, Jackson kept servants, "lived a gentlewoman's life" and went out in her carriage.
 However she was disliked by her neighbours, who did not invite or visit her.
 She put her horses out to grass, she slung her carriage, wheel-less, from the carriage-house roof, and dismissed her servants.
 Without servants, she lived and cooked in her dirty front parlour, which retained her family's "ancient" but elegant furniture.
 She owned houses for rent, and two of her tenants assisted with bread-making and laundering.
 Her meanness sometimes carried its own punishment.
 A poorly-paid workman once replaced her fire-grate with one made of peat disguised with brick dust, so that it would be consumed by her next fire.
 At the same time, Jackson accumulated and loved gold, insisting that her rents were paid in gold or silver only.
 She kept the gold in an iron chest, and at her death it contained 9,000 guineas.
 "It was a received opinion that she constantly kept loaded pistols by her; hence no attempt to break into her house was ever known".